Woman Uses Rope Ladder To Escape Pine Mental Health Facility

 Genevieve Mittermaier had been involuntarily committed to the mental health facility via a court order.

-Tuesday afternoon around 4 p.m. workers at the facility remembered seeing Mittermaier, 47, on a cell phone shortly before a black BMW parked nearby.
+Tuesday afternoon around 4 p.m. workers at the facility remembered seeing Mittermaier, 47, on a cell phone shortly before a black car parked nearby.

 A man got out, walked over to the security fence and through a rope ladder over the fence.

 Mittermaier used the rope to scale the fence to freedom.
 She then got into the car with the man and pair drove off.

-It was noted that the vehicle had a California license plate.
+Mittermaier’s accomplice is believed to be 55-year-old David Sankey.
+The two are thought to be traveling in a 2001 Black BMW four-door with California license plate number “4RQL732”.

 Pembroke Pines police said it’s not clear what sort of relationship Mittermaier had with the man.